 Every 2nd Wednesday of the month many members of our congregation are involved with organising a soup lunch in The Village Hall.
 This lunch time activity is much appreciated by villagers and ramblers alike.

 We have strong links with Shotley Community Primary School.
-The rector visits the school every week and the school celebrates most of their Harvest, Christmas and Easter services in Church.
+Our Reader, Mr Andrew Coulson, is a school governor and the school celebrates most of their Harvest, Christmas and Easter services in Church.
 They always have a special church service on Remembrance Day, when we gather at the Submariner’s Memorial at the bottom of the churchyard.

 If you would like a listening ear after a bereavement, or would like to discuss funeral arrangements, you can always contact the Rector or one of the other members of the ministry team.